rmartinho/flamingdangerzone/_posts/travel/2015-06-13-hitchhiking-ii.markdown

 lucky to have gotten in because those guests we followed had a key to unlock the front door.

-We didn't give up.
+We didn't give up, though.
 Joep, the person running the hostel, had left his phone number by the reception desk for guests to call if they needed to; we saw that and decided to ring him.
 He was not annoyed at all by our late call asking for a room.
 Five minutes later he was in the hostel, booked our rooms, gave us a map of town, and told us about all the interesting places around, including the official hitchhiking spot.
 We dropped our bags in our room and went out to explore Nijmegen.